JoonasMaanonen/weatherStation/README.md

 - DHT 22  (AM2302), TempHum Pro
 - Linux Server

+## Overall architecture
+ - Arduino measures the temperature and humidity every 1 hour.
+ - After measuring it will instantly send the data via UDP to the Linux server
+ - That server is running a daemon that listens for incoming UDP messages.
+ - When the daemon receives a UDP message it writes it to a csv file that serves as our 'database'.

 ## Instructions
 1. Configure Arduino Yun WiFi according to these instructions:
     - https://www.arduino.cc/en/Guide/ArduinoYun